Road Trip vs. Flying: How to Pick What’s Best for You This Holiday Season

 Tips for Saving on Travel

 Whether you fly or drive, there are some things you can do to save money.
-Here are a few ways to streamline your travel budget, whether you’re flying or hitting the open road this holiday season.
+Here are a few ways to streamline your travel budget, whether you’re flying or hitting the open road this summer.

 1. Plan Your Dates

 Whether you’re going by plane or car, choosing the right dates is essential.
-If you fly, you’ll get the best deals and reduce your delay risks by avoiding heavy travel days.
+When flying, you get the best deals and reduce your delay risks by avoiding heavy travel days.
 If you’re driving, you can steer clear of traffic caused by car accidents or heavy travel volume by carefully scheduling your road trip.

 If you haven’t booked your flight yet, Potter recommends using a site like Google Flights.